merely-useful/py-rse/index.md

 -   Use \gref{YAML}{yaml_glossary} or some other standard syntax to write configuration files.
 -   Save configuration information to make your research \gref{reproducible}{reproducible_research}.

-## Handling Errors

--   Signal errors by \gref{raising exceptions}{raise_exception}.
--   Use `try`/`except` blocks to \gref{catch}{catch_exception} and handle exceptions.
--   Python organizes its standard exceptions in a hierarchy so that programs can catch and handle them selectively.
--   "Throw low, catch high", i.e., raise exceptions immediately but handle them at a higher level.
--   Write error messages that help users figure out what to do to fix the problem.
--   Store error messages in a lookup table to ensure consistency.
--   Use a \gref{logging framework}{logging_framework} instead of `print` statements to report program activity.
--   Separate logging messages into `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL` levels.
--   Use `logging.basicConfig` to define basic logging parameters.

 ## Testing Software